Top 3 Historic Bull Market Drivers

 Today’s market is unlike anything we’ve seen in over 100 years.

 I started telling readers last year about this phenomenon setting up in the markets.
-And today, Hudson chimed in to show viewers the impact of the last time markets experienced the same.

 The late 1800s.